The Best Free Music Production Software (DAW)

 Stripped down version of PreSonus is a great DAW experience for beginners.
 Not only you get a full production software for free, but a great name behind it, too.
 With over 1.5 gigabytes of libraries and plugins and various effects, you will have more than enough to get you started with Studio One 3 “Prime” edition.
 If you get bored of built-in presets, there is plenty to choose from downloadable content (free of charge).
 Of course, some features simply hurt – as the inability to export MP3 files, but all in all PreSouns is a great start!

-Great freeware DAW can be very useful even for more advanced users.
+These are some great freeware DAW can be very useful even for more advanced users.
 There are downfalls to every story, but it is what you make of it.
 Have you tried any of these DAWs?
 Let us know in the comments below!